Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Applications

 For the second sample calculation based on JFMs, additional parameters were required.
 The number of recurrent events was assumed to follow a Poisson distribution with a mean of three events per subject.
 We specified hazard ratios of 0.8 for recurrent events and 0.9 for the terminal event.
 The population was assumed to be heterogeneous with respect to the risk of recurrent events ($\theta = 1$), and the recurrent and terminal processes were positively associated ($\alpha = 1$).

 Because this approach relies on Monte Carlo simulations, four additional parameters were required: the median time to death under the null and the shape parameter of the Weibull baseline hazard function, both for death and hospitalization.
 We assumed a median time to death of 28 months and a median time to first hospitalization of 3.6 months.
-As for the shape parameters, two scenarios were considered: one with constant hazards over time (shapes = 1) and another with increasing hazards (shapes > 1), with a faster increase for death (shape = 2) than for hospitalization (shape = 1.5).
-Accordingly, in the constant-hazard scenario, the scale parameters were 40.40 and 5.19 for death and hospitalization, respectively; in the increasing-hazard scenario, they were 33.63 and 4.60, respectively.
+As for the shape parameters, two scenarios were considered: scenario A with constant hazards over time (shapes = 1) and scenario B with increasing hazards (shapes > 1), with a faster increase for death (shape = 2) than for hospitalization (shape = 1.5).
+Accordingly, in the constant-hazard scenario A, the scale parameters were 40.40 and 5.19 for death and hospitalization, respectively; in the increasing-hazard scenario B, they were 33.63 and 4.60, respectively.